SensorDots/PortMuxRTool/README.md

 Then save and exit.
 Then run:

-make drivers/usb/serial/usb-serial.ko
+make drivers/usb/serial/usbserial.ko

-Now just copy the usb-serial.ko to /lib/modules/`uname -r`/kernel/drivers/usb/serial/
+Now just copy the usbserial.ko to /lib/modules/`uname -r`/kernel/drivers/usb/serial/

+Then unplug the PortMuxR and run:

+sudo rmmod cp210x
+sudo rmmod usbserial

+Now reconnect the PortMuxR and you should be ready to go.